snidarian/bash_scripts/README.md

 jvs.sh - (Vpn Surf) script that interacts with ProtonVpn api allows quickly switching vpn servers (type and location) from the command line

 macchangerRandom.sh - quickly spoof both wifi and ethernet mac addresses to random configuration

+### Quick reference and safe keeping

+alias_definitions.sh - accumulation of useful alias commands kept here for safe keeping and ease of access on new systems

+forloops.sh - syntax quick reference

+lsdircontents.sh - wrote for specific use case - likely to not need again but worth storing for safe keeping